Fund Investments

 Funds open for investment

-Ag Capital Canada Limited Partnership
+Ag Capital Canada LP

-Builders Venture Capital Fund II
+Builders Venture Capital Fund II (Canada) LP

 Based in San Francisco, Builders Venture Capital Fund II makes investments in early-stage North American technology companies and applies new business models in sectors, like agriculture, that have traditionally underinvested in new technology.
 Builders II complements FCC’s existing venture capital fund investments by focusing on companies in earlier stages of development – primarily Seed and Series A investments.

-Carrot Ventures Fund I L.P.
+Carrot Ventures Fund I LP

 The Carrot Ventures Fund I L.P. was launched to address systemic challenges faced by many agri-tech start-up companies.
 Created by AVAC Group of Calgary in partnership with FCC, the team sources and vets new technologies, recruits experienced leadership and creates new companies.
 It connects technological innovators with professional leadership to ensure companies are properly structured and financed.

-District Ventures CPG-1 LP
+District Ventures CPG-II LP

 Forage Capital Ag and Food Business Solutions Fund

-Indigenous Growth Fund
+Indigenous Growth Fund LP

-InvestEco Sustainable Food Fund III
+InvestEco Sustainable Food Fund III LP

-Raven Indigenous Capital Partners’ second fund (Raven Fund II) invests in innovative, scalable Indigenous enterprises at the forefront of advancing the well-being of Indigenous Peoples.
+Raven Indigenous Capital Partners’ second fund (Raven Indigenous Impact Fund II) invests in innovative, scalable Indigenous enterprises at the forefront of advancing the well-being of Indigenous Peoples.
 Raven Indigenous Capital Partners is North America's only Indigenous-led and owned venture capital intermediary.
 FCC’s investment in this fund supports Indigenous-led Canadian agriculture and food companies who are creating meaningful change and driving impact in their communities.

 The51 is a Financial Feminist™ platform where current and aspiring investors (particularly women and gender-diverse individuals) come together to democratize access to capital for women and under-represented founders.
 FCC has signed on to be the lead investor in The51's Food and AgTech Fund, focused on investing in under-represented founders transforming the business of food and agriculture.